When a sweet 6-year-old is left to her own devices, things can go terribly wrong.

 “Honey, we were doing what we could, we are only human”.

 The next morning Louise woke up, surprised to be in hospital.
 “Where…?” confused she looked around.
 Her mother and father hugged her as tight as they could.
-“Sorry darling, we neglected you”.
+“Sorry darling, we weren’t there”.

 “My finger hurts” she said sadly.
 Her mother kissed her hand.
 “We are here now love, you are going to be fine.”

 “Davey?”
 Louise asked with big, sad eyes.
 Her father shook his head and cuddled his daughter closer.
-They realised that even though they had lost their beautiful son, they had a living, precious child at home who needed them.
+Even though they had lost their beautiful son, they had a living, precious child at home who needed them.